-A Bed & Breakfast in Galena, Illinois, Bernadine's Stillman Inn is a Historic Bed and Breakfast Mansion in romantic Galena, Il.
+Bernadine's Stillman Inn is a Historic Bed and Breakfast Mansion in romantic Galena, Illinois.
 Located in Jo Daviess County in the far Northwest corner of Illinois, this Historic Inn is not far from the Mississippi River.
-You can experience a river cruise or spend time walking through the many antique shops and stores in Galena.
+Enjoy a river cruise or walk through the many antique shops and stores in Galena.

 Feb 25, 2011 - "It was my first time at a Bed and Breakfast and Dave made it a special and memorable stay."